Our Staff

 Secretarial Admin Assistant

-We have three Advanced Practice Physiotherapists holding clinics in the practice.
-They see patients who have neck, back or joint pain and give joint injections.
+We have First Contact Practitioners holding clinics in the practice.
+They see patient's who have neck, back or joint pain and give joint injections.
 You do not need a referral from your GP - just ask reception for an appointment.
 Clinics are held at The Bridges and The Littlemoor Surgery.

 Chiropody Service